pdiomede/reo-dashboard/README.md

 #### 3. **Dashboard Rendering**
 - **`renderIndexerTable()`**: Reads `active_indexers.json` and filters only eligible indexers (`is_eligible = true`)
+  - Loads ENS names from `ens_resolution.json` cache
+  - Merges ENS data with indexer eligibility data
-  - Returns list of eligible indexers to display on the dashboard
+  - Returns list of eligible indexers with ENS names to display on the dashboard
   - Indexers with `is_eligible = false` are excluded from the dashboard view

 #### 4. **Transaction Data Retrieval**